Why We Should Watch More Studio Ghibli

 LOL moment: When Haru falls in love with the Baron, the gentlemanly cat who saves her from the cruel feline kingdom.
 He whisked her off from the palace, carrying her in his arms and Haru couldn’t resist stealing a look.
 The Baron caught her gaze and she blushed in embarrassment.

 Moral of the story: The importance of knowing your true self, your worth, and identity.
 Otherwise, you’ll easily turn into what others want you to be.
 So just keep doing your thing and you’ll find your place in the world, too.

 Tearjerker: When Haru was a kid, she saw a poor, stray cat walking by and offered her the fish crackers she was eating.
-In the future, Haru would be repaid by the same cat for her kindness.
+In the future, Haru would be repaid for her kindness by the same cat.